 One of the most visionary, humble and dedicated people ever to have lived showed us how positive change for ordinary people might be achieved, the only way in fact (through committed and collective non-violent, non-cooperation with our exploiters, by being only steadfast and willing to suffer), yet Gandhi was painted by Winston Churchill as a ‘seditious little fakir’ for daring to meet with the viceroy wearing only a dhoti, or traditional loincloth.
 When told that Indians may no longer make their own salt or spin their own cotton, he politely rejected their decrees, suffered the beatings and imprisonments without anger or malice and led his people in doing the same.
 When the British desperately tried to divide the subcontinent down religious lines in order to step in and ‘civilise’ further, he pleaded with the people and went hungry until they listened.
 He was the single most important person in India’s liberation, but insisted that he was no politician.
 When independence came with partition it broke his heart.
 He lived and travelled as humbly as the poorest Indian citizens.
 He had studied law in England.
 He had tried on the suit and rejected it for the sake of truth.
 You can read it in his ‘Experiments with Truth,’ where he confronts his flaws and mistakes scientifically, searching for honest, incremental improvement.
 His humility was more powerful than the British Empire.
 The world’s media watched, and there could be no doubt as to where the civility lay.
 A great soul indeed.

 The fact that India was occupied first by The East India Company is key here.
 The order of the day was not in civilising but exploiting.
 Companies do not speak to right or wrong but only to profit and deficit.
 They did not bring manners and infrastructure so much as trade embargoes and their kingly right to visit change and plunder on people they viewed to be backward and vulnerable, who ate with their fingers and drank from their saucers.
-Not a one with a passable tea service.
 To heads stuffed with progress and formality, this was evidence of their lack of civility, as were the humble days lived by the vast majority of the people.
-Why were they not extracting all of their many resources, damming the Ganga and her tributaries, or trading on the world market?
+Why were they not extracting all of their many resources, damming the Ganga and her tributaries?

 We have drifted a long way from my remit and comfort zone of food writing and recipe making.
 I am no historian or political writer, so my words require a pinch of salt (which you are free to make yourself).
 I do feel that there is a point here, however.
 We are often told to trust the market, trust business and that which people buy or do not buy.
 We are told to trust it to apply morality where politicians cannot, to ensure fair and free trade, responsible methods, decent pay and some sort of world equilibrium, economic stability.
 I have a simple question.
 Why on earth would we deem the market trustworthy?
 Is it the idea that it merely reflects that which people want to buy or how people wish to live and provides it?
 That it is simply a vehicle for consumer choice?